MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 In this hands-on lab, you will learn how to:

 - Create an Azure event hub and use it as a Stream Analytics input
-- Create a Stream Analytics job and perform queries on data streams
+- Create a Stream Analytics job and test queries on sample data streams
-- Direct Stream Analytics output to Azure blobs or Microsoft Power BI
+- Create a Stream Analytics job and perform queries on live data streams
-- Build a simple Power BI dashboard to monitor Stream Analytics output
+- Direct Stream Analytics output to Azure blobs

 <a name="Prerequisites"></a>
 ### Prerequisites ###